 And it's good to note that any wet surface is going to enhance UV reflection thus intensifying UV exposure.
 Even as spectators, be mindful of your daily exposure through every season!

 In The Throes of Precipitation, UV Rays Still Penetrate Your Skin

 Keep in mind that even on a rainy day your skin needs protection from UV rays.
-Clouds may filter about 20% of UV rays, allowing up to 80% to still reach your skin.
+Clouds may filter UV rays, allowing about 80% to still reach your skin.